matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

 Yet another alternative considered was to go "full REST" and structure URLs in a more traditional way with serverparts coming first, followed by type grouping (sic - not specifiers), and then by localparts, i.e. `matrix://example.org/rooms/roomalias`.
-This is even more difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with that of a namespace (quite confusingly, `example.org` above is the _domain name_ - aka server part - of an alias, not a _host name_ of a hypothetical homeserver that should be used to resolve the URI).
+This is even more difficult to comprehend for a Matrix user than the previous alternative and besides it conflates the notion of an authority server with that of a namespace
+discriminator: clients would not connect to `example.org` to resolve the alias above, they would still connect to their own homeserver.

 #### Minimal syntax